-• A brief description of hillslope hydrology to explain processes leading to GW recharge, including canopy interception and evapotranspiration.

-- Description of shallow and deep percolation leading to stream flow. - Description of bedrock hydrology, groundwater flow, and storage. - Highlight issues in watershed management relevant to water resources.
+- A brief description of hillslope hydrology to explain processes leading to GW recharge, including canopy interception and evapotranspiration. - Description of shallow and deep percolation leading to stream flow. - Description of bedrock hydrology, groundwater flow, and storage. - Highlight issues in forested watershed management relevant to water resources.

 The journey begins with precipitation, passing through vegetation cover and the soil and root zone, into the unsaturated zone, and into the water table.
 The last section includes a short discussion of the implications for watershed management of dry season stream flow regimes in the FRB.
+Common terminology is explained in Table 1.